 Tom Brady's record against every NFL team

-The 2021 NFL season could mark the final chapter of Tom Brady's legendary 22-year career — one which no other quarterback may ever come close to matching.
+On Feb.
+1, 2022, Tom Brady officially announced his retirement from the NFL, putting an end to a legendary 22-year career — one which no other quarterback may ever come close to matching.

-Between 20 seasons in New England and one full season in Tampa Bay, the 44-year-old has stockpiled a collection of seven Super Bowl rings, five Super Bowl MVP awards, three league MVPs, 14 Pro Bowl nominations, and a host of other accolades and all-time records along the way.
+Across 20 seasons in New England and two seasons in Tampa Bay, the 44-year-old stockpiled a collection of seven Super Bowl rings, five Super Bowl MVP awards, three league MVPs, 15 Pro Bowl nominations, and a host of other accolades and all-time records along the way.

-For his career, Brady is 235-70 as a starter in the regular season and 34-11 in 45 playoff appearances.
-In Week 1 of the 2021 NFL season, he also made history with his 300th career start, the most by any NFL player.
+In his final season, Brady added even more milestones to his résumé.
+In Week 1 of the 2021 NFL season, he made history with his 300th career start, the most by any NFL player, and received a record-setting 15th Pro Bowl nomination in December.

 Let's deep dive further into the G.O.A.T.'s career, as we examine Brady’s regular-season and postseason records against each NFL franchise, plus look at a few fun facts related to some of his most memorable matchups.